-They may either idealize or devalue you, depending on how they saw you at the end of the relationship, because of their lack of object constancy.
+They may either idealize or devalue you, depending on how they saw you at the end of the relationship.
 They are unable to put the entire relationship, much less you, in a proper perspective.
+This happens because of their lack of object constancy.

-They don’t attach to you personally, they attach to the way that you make them feel or something you do for them, or they were never attached in the first place (as in the case of sociopaths).
+They don’t attach to you personally, they attach to the way that you make them feel or something you do for them, or they were never attached in the first place.

 If they find a replacement for that, then there is nothing to miss.
-They can watch it all fall down around them, and as long as they have others near who can consistently reassure them of their greatness, they don’t truly miss any one particular person.
+They can watch it all fall down around them, and as long as they have others near who can consistently reassure them of their greatness, they don’t truly miss “you” but how you made them feel.

-The fault is never theirs; it’s yours.
-They may look back on your relationship, as they did a favorite possession, and think about how good things were in the beginning when you were new, but they may resent you for having stopped “working” so well so that now they have had to leave you in the past.
+The fault is never theirs in their eyes; it’s yours.
+They may look back on your relationship, as they did a favorite possession.
+They may think about how good things were in the beginning when you were new.
+Yet they may resent you for their perception of why they began to devalue you.

-Each “appliance” may be a different color or model, but they’re there to keep the narcissist from feeling so empty.
 The narcissist cannot be alone.
 You are broken-hearted missing the connection you had with them.
 They are busy creating it with someone else because all they need is someone to adore them– or several someones.
-They have already put you aside because you didn’t function for them in the way they needed you to anymore.
+They have already put you aside because you didn’t function for them in the way they needed you to do anymore.

 Let’s be honest.
 The answer is, almost certainly no. Let’s go through the reasons why.

-(1) Many of us are already victims of narcissistic abuse, which means we are dealing with those on the end of the spectrum who are some of the most exploitative, deceptive and unempathetic of the group.
+(1) Many of us are already victims of narcissistic abuse.
+This means we are dealing with those on the end of the spectrum who are some of the most exploitative, deceptive and unempathetic of the group.
 They tend to see nothing wrong with their behavior.
 It benefits them and they get what they need.
 Their very disorder prevents them from recognizing they even have a problem.

 (3) If they do decide to try to change, it’s usually only because something crisis-level happens and they have a deathbed-like epiphany, not because we want them to.